UNINETTSigma2/documentation/jobs/mpi_jobs.md

-Executed as above, `srun` uses SLURM's default binding and mapping algorithms (currently `--cpu_bind=cores`), [which can be changed](https://slurm.schedmd.com/srun.html) using either command-line parameters, or envirronment variables.
+Executed as above, `srun` uses SLURM's default binding and mapping algorithms (currently `--cpu_bind=cores`), [which can be changed](https://slurm.schedmd.com/srun.html) using either command-line parameters, or environment variables.
 Parameters specific to OpenMPI can be set using [environment variables](https://www.open-mpi.org/faq/?category=tuning#setting-mca-params).

 ### `mpirun`